claimed-framework/component-library/README.md

 - upstream repository to IBM Watson Studio Pipelines contributed components in IBM Cloud Pak for Data

-This is a component library for artificial intelligence, machine learning, "extract, transform, load" processes and data science.
+This is a Component library for artificial intelligence, machine learning, "extract, transform, load" processes and data science.
 The goal is to enable low-code/no-code rapid prototyping by providing ready-made components for various business domains,